National emergency number

 Full travel advice: Local contacts

-Theft, pickpocketing, bag-snatching and assaults occur.
+Theft, pickpocketing, bag-snatching and assaults occur, particularly to foreign travellers.
 They can happen:

 The risk of crime increases at night.